Nestled in the pristine coastal town of Anda in south-east Bohol, Magic Oceans Resort offers an intimate escape for discerning divers.

 Climate

 The climate of The Philippines can broadly be described as hot and tropical.
 Most people visit The Philippines during the dry season.
-However, many regular visitors attest that the best time to visit is during the wet season and that the proliferation and variety of marine life is best June, July and August.
+However, many regular visitors attest that the best time to visit is during the wet season and that the proliferation and variety of marine life is the best in June, July and August.

-Dry season: December to May Wet season: June to November
+Dry season: December to May

-During the dry season, easterly winds prevail and air temperature is in high 20s to mid-30's°C. February to May are generally the hottest.
-Wet season winds are from the west, with air temperature in mid to high 20's°C. You can often strike lucky and have weeks of brilliant blue skies and unlimited sunshine.
+During the dry season, easterly winds prevail and air temperature is in high 20s to mid-30s°C. February to May are generally the hottest.
+Wet season winds are from the west, with air temperature in mid to high 20s°C. You can often strike lucky and have weeks of brilliant blue skies and unlimited sunshine.
 On the other hand, the rains, when they come, are impressive and prolonged.
 There are few rivers, so run off and its effect on water visibility is not generally a problem.

 Please note that the Philippines is a large country and has many climatic variations from east to west and south to north.

-Best underwater visibility: April to July Water temperature average: 24 - 30°C
+Best underwater visibility: April to July

 Time